Data Analysis

 📈

-Marvel omnibuses are volatile, frequently OOP, and can swing from $30 to $300.
+Marvel omnibuses are volatile, frequently out of stock, and can swing from $30 to $300.
 Be patient for clearance deals, but act fast on popular titles.
-If you buy smart, you can read AND profit — as we showed in our flipping guide.
+If you buy smart, you can read AND come out ahead — as we showed in our flipping guide.

 🤔